JP3BGY/Eso-StackMachine/README.md

 0b000000 XX NN 000000

-XX is a stac specifer and NN is a bytes specifer.
+XX is a stack specifer and NN is a bytes specifer.

 ## Jmp instruction
 Change ip to the offset.
 Current ip points next instruction.